- Share this article on Facebook

 And it’s The Day Shall Come — which has just bowed to critical acclaim at SXSW — that has forced the famously un-famous 56-year-old to briefly venture into the limelight, granting The Hollywood Reporter something of a rare interview (one of just a handful he’s given across his entire career).

-"He discards every tired way of doing something," says Armando Iannucci of his former collaborator to THR, explaining the prolonged pause between Morris' projects.
+“He discards every tired way of doing something,” says Armando Iannucci of his former collaborator to THR, explaining the prolonged pause between Morris’ projects.
 “I get a feeling that he can’t commit to the joke or the script until he knows every element is as honest as it can be.
-He’ll take a subject and treat in way never before done with such commitment.”
+He’ll take a subject and treat it in way never before done with such commitment.”